 In 2012, Puhlmann was a finalist for the “CSO of the Year” award by SC Magazine.
 Puhlmann was invited in 2009 by the Dept. of Defense and the Executive Office of the President to speak at the National Cyber Leap Year Summit in Washington, DC. and is a frequent speaker and keynote presenter at global security and technology conferences.
 He is considered a visionary in the field of converged security risk management and information security and his advice is frequently sought after by corporations and government entities.

-Ransome is the author of several published books, including Wireless Operational Security, VoIP Security, Instant Messaging (IM) Security, Business Continuity Planning and Disaster Recovery Guide for Information Security Managers, Wireless Security: Know It All, and recently completed Cloud Computing: Implementation, Management, and Security published by CRC Press.
-He also developed the initial wireless, network architecture, SCADA, and VoIP security leading practices for the Federal Communications Commission Network Reliability and Interoperability Council Focus Group on Cybersecurity Homeland Defense.
+Ransome recently authored his 10th information security book “Core Software Security: Security at the Source.”
+He also developed the initial wireless, network architecture, SCADA, Cryptography, and VoIP security leading practices for the Federal Communications Commission Network Reliability and Interoperability Council Focus Group on Cybersecurity – Homeland Defense.

 Steve Ransom-Jones has worked in the field of information security for over twenty-five years where he has developed a passion for adapting methodologies to assess and solve unstructured problems.
 He is currently responsible for establishing and managing the IT security and privacy function for Hollister Incorporated, a medical device manufacturer.